TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 In the template sheet, all the IDs are already pre-filled, and there should be no need to edit them.

-<img src="diagrams/post-headline-content.png" alt="Post with headline and content highlighted" height="250"/>

 <span class="param-name">Headline</span>
 The headline of the post is used to provide a title above the content of the post.
 This headline is optional, and if it is not included then only the content of the post will be shown.

+<img src="diagrams/post-headline-content.png" alt="Post with headline and content highlighted" height="250"/>

 <span class="param-name">Content</span>
-The content of the post is used to provide a more substantial piece of text, or an image.
+The content of the post is used to provide a  more substantial piece of text, or an image to display to participants.
 The content is optional, and if it is not included then only the headline of the post will be shown.
 The content can be either a piece of text _or_ an image, but it cannot contain both.

+If an image is used, then it is recommended to have a width of 600 pixels.
+For a typical landscape image, this would lead to an approximate dimensions of 600⨯340 pixels.
+Recommendations for image file formats, downscaling your images, and compressing your images are all described in the [Including Images in Studies](/Images) documentation.

-If an image is used, it must be inserted using the same procedure as inserting Avatar images into the spreadsheet.
+Images must be inserted using the same procedure for inserting Avatar images into the spreadsheet.
 The content image must be inserted into the spreadsheet using the **Insert** menu at the top of the page on Google Sheets.
 You must first select the cell where you want to insert the content image, and then select **Insert** -> **Image** -> **Image in cell**.
-If you do not use this procedure, then the application will not be able to find the image to use for the content.
+If you do not use this procedure, then The Misinformation Game may not be able to find the image to use for the content.

-The content images support all standard image file types, however .png and .jpg images are recommended.
-Newer file types such as WEBP are supported on modern web-browsers, but they may not load correctly for participant's with older web-browsers.
-Additionally, it is good to refrain from uploading large images to reduce the amount of data that participants have to download.
-The content images will never be shown with a width above 600 pixels.
-Therefore, for a typical content image, a file size of 100KB should be typical.

 <img src="diagrams/inserting-image.png" alt="How to insert an image" height="275"/>

+<span class="param-name">Is True</span>
+This should be set to whether the post should be considered true or false.
+This value is used for the post selection, and for choosing the default settings to use for the post.
+This value is never shown to participants.

 <span class="param-name">Changes to Followers</span>
 These settings allow you to